OFS/ofs.github.io/hw/d5005/user_guides/ug_qs_ofs_d5005/ug_qs_ofs_d5005.md

 **PACSign** can be run on images that have previously been signed.
 It will overwrite any existing authentication data.

-*Note: For more information on PACSign and on general security practices, please visit the [Intel OFS Security User](https://github.com/otcshare/intel-ofs-docs/blob/main/d5005/user_guides/%20ug_security_ofs_d5005/ug-pac-security-d5005.md) Guide.*
+*Note: For more information on PACSign and on general security practices, please visit the [OFS Security User](https://github.com/otcshare/intel-ofs-docs/blob/main/d5005/user_guides/%20ug_security_ofs_d5005/ug-pac-security-d5005.md) Guide.*

 The following example will create an unsigned SR image from an existing signed SR binary update image.